RyanClementsHax/notes/cloud/aws/aws.md

   - smtp interface and sdk support
 - well architected framework
   - guide for designing resilient, secure, etc infrastructures
+  - service characteristics ("ilities")
+    - resiliency
+      - the ability to recover from and mitigate disruptions
+    - durability
+      - the ability to remain functional and perform despite unexpected events
   - principles
     - perform operations as code
     - annotate documentation